 Telomeres are protective, repeating sequences of DNA found at the end of chromosomes, and their length decreases with each cell division, making them a proposed marker of biological aging.
 Over time their shortening results in cellular aging and eventual cell loss increasing the risk of age-related breakdown of the body.

-There are several diet and lifestyle habits known to help reduce the rate of telomere loss — such as quitting smoking, exercising, maintaining a healthy weight, and getting enough antioxidants, vitamin D and fish oil in the diet — but it was not known until just last year whether or not supplementation with a daily multivitamin has any effect on preserving telomere length.
+There are several diet and lifestyle habits known to help reduce the rate of telomere loss — such as quitting smoking, exercising, maintaining a healthy weight, and getting enough antioxidants, vitamin D and fish oil in the diet — but it was not known until just last year whether or not supplementation with a daily multivitamin would help protect telomeres and slow aging.

 National Institute of Health researchers were the first to report, in a study published in the March 2009 issue of American Journal of Clinical Nutrition, epidemiological evidence that regular multivitamin use was associated with longer telomeres among women.

 The study found that when compared to non-users of multivitamins, the women who used multivitamins had an average of 5.1 percent longer telomeres, which can translate to a difference of a potential 9.8 years of age-related telomere loss.

 To eliminate any variables that might have confounded their results, the authors were careful to exclude women who smoked, were obese, suffered from diabetes or cardiovascular disease, or who had reported a “fair or poor” health status.

 In their report, the researchers write, “sixty-five percent of the women had used multivitamins at least once per month, and most (74 percent) took multivitamins on a daily basis” and that the multivitamins accounted for a significant amount of their total vitamin and mineral intake.

 The micronutrients most likely to have an important role in preserving telomeres, wrote the scientists, were vitamins C, D, E and most of the B vitamins.